 The Board of Trustees adopted a green building policy to ensure that new buildings and renovations meet strict energy and conservation guidelines.

-- The LEED Gold or Silver Science Building will open in January, 2014
+- The LEED Gold Science Building which opened in January, 2014

 - Balderston Commons and dormitory is geothermally heated and cooled, and is Energy Star Certified

 - The renovated Facilities Building received LEED Commercial Interiors Certification

 - Stone House dormitory is Geothermally heated and cooled

 - All faculty houses and campus buildings have received energy audits and retrofits

 - With Single Stream Recycling campus-wide, we divert a whopping 55% of our waste from landfills -- up from 20% only three years ago.